labels:

 -

-To add local registry to an existing Runtime Fabric instance, ensure that the installation is Helm-based Migrating to Helm Managed Runtime Fabric and perform the steps on the following section to add local registry.
+To add a local registry to an existing Runtime Fabric instance, ensure the installation is Helm-based (see Migrating to Helm Managed Runtime Fabric) and follow the steps in this page.

 -